Claude Yates: Prelude to Consolidation

 Yates and his wife moved to Jacksonville in 1953.
 In the 1956 Jacksonville City Directory, Claude Yates was listed as Vice President and General Manager of the Southern Bell Telephone Company.
 He had recently retired from Southern Bell and been named president of the Jacksonville Chamber of Commerce in 1964 when all 15 public high schools lost their accreditation.
 On January 19, 1965 Yates called a lunch meeting of the chamber at the Robert Meyer Hotel to decide on a course of action.
 Those individuals who attended included: Glenn Marshall Jr., Roger L. Main, W.S.
 Johnson, Charles W. Campbell, Gert H.W.
 Schmidt, Edward Ball, C.G.
 Whittaker, Luke Sadler, B.D.
 Fincannon, George B. Hills, Jacob F. Bryan III, B.N.
 Nimnicht, James R. Stockton Sr., J.T.
 Lane, J.H.
 Coppedge, Gen. Maxwell Snyder, Harold Meyerheim, Joseph W. Davin, Thompson S. Baker, Richard Lewinson, Henry M. French and S. Kendrick Guernsey.
 All are deceased.
 The date was significant because it was the deadline for submitting requests for the upcoming legislative session.
 At the time, the legislature only met for sixty days every other year.
-Those prominent business and civic leaders signed a 45-word petition to the Duval legislative delegation of Senator John E. Mathews and Representative Fred Schultz, that would later be dubbed the Yates Manifesto.
+Those prominent business and civic leaders signed a 45-word petition to the Duval legislative delegation of Senator John Mathews and Representative Fred Schultz, that would later be dubbed the Yates Manifesto.
 It stated:

 We, the undersigned, respectfully request the Duval County Delegation to the Florida Legislature to prepare an enabling act calling for the citizens of Duval County to vote on the consolidation of government within Duval to secure more efficient and effective government under one governmental body.

 It recommended governmental reforms and consolidation for Duval County's governments.